-If you use Microsoft Windows Vista®, Windows® 7, Windows® 8, or Windows® 10, select the Enable Digest Authentication checkbox.
+If you use Microsoft Windows Vista®, Windows® 7, Windows® 8, or Windows® 10 select Enable Digest Authentication.

 Note title Notes:

-- Do not enable Digest Authentication if the domain uses a signed SSL certificate.
+- You do not need to enable Digest Authentication if the domain uses a signed SSL certificate.

-- For more information about Digest Authentication, read the Web Disk and Digest Authentication section below.
+- For more information, read the Web Disk and Digest Authentication section below.

 Manage Additional Web Disk Accounts